1

 What does a specimen processor do?

-A specimen processor prepares biological samples, such as blood, urine, or tissue, for laboratory testing by labeling, sorting, and ensuring proper storage.
+A specimen processor prepares biological samples, such as blood, tissue, or other fluids, for laboratory testing by labeling, sorting, and ensuring proper storage.
 They often operate laboratory equipment, follow safety protocols, and work under supervision to ensure accurate and timely processing of specimens.
+Attention to detail and knowledge of laboratory procedures are essential skills for this role.

 What are the typical daily responsibilities of a Contract Specimen Processor, and how do they contribute to the laboratory's workflow?